 Divorce is a complex process, both emotionally and legally.
 Here are some tips for dealing with the emotional stages of divorce:

-1. Denial: It’s natural to feel like you’re in denial when your relationship ends.
+1. Denial: Feeling like you’re in denial when your relationship ends is natural.
 You may not want to believe that it’s happening.
 2. Anger: Once the reality of the situation sets in, you may feel angry and resentful.
 It’s normal to feel this way during a divorce.
-3. Bargaining: This stage of feeling helpless and sad, like you don’t know what to do.
+3. Bargaining: Feeling helpless and sad, like you don’t know what to do.
 You might even try to bargain with your spouse or God for the marriage to work out.
 4. Depression: In this stage, you may feel guilty about the divorce or lose interest in daily activities.
 You may also start to lose hope.
-5. Acceptance: When you finally accept the divorce, you will be able to move on with your life.
+5. Acceptance: When you finally accept the divorce, you can move on.

 How the stages of divorce vary for men and women